 Inngot uses PayPal’s proprietary services to process all payments made using this website.
 The company does not retain any credit or debit card data after your payment has been successfully authorised.

 Cookies are very small text files consisting of unique numbers.
 They are generally produced if a web server does not detect a unique session ID.
 If you allow cookies, they are stored in a dedicated directory on your hard drive, and do not expire at the end of your session.

 Use of this technology does not mean that Inngot automatically knows any information about you, and is designed solely to tell Inngot that you have visited the website previously, so that you can be provided with improved functionality.
-If you accept a cookie you will only receive it once: if you do not accept a cookie when offered, Inngot's web server will try to send you one with every page request.
+If you accept a cookie, you will only receive it once: if you do not accept a cookie when offered, Inngot’s web server will try to send you one with every page request.

 Inngot may use more than one type of cookie.
-Temporary cookies help to maintain the user session and tell the Inngot server which page should be pulled up next, while log file cookies provide insights into how visitors move around the Inngot website, which pages are used frequently and which are less popular, enabling the site to be optimised.
+Temporary cookies help to maintain the user session and tell the Inngot server which page should be displayed next, while log file cookies provide insights into how visitors move around the Inngot website, which pages are used frequently and which are less popular, enabling the site to be optimised.